Learning Optimal Distributionally Robust Stochastic Control in Continuous State Spaces: Adversarial Models and Dynamic Programming

-\end{definition} We will show in Proposition \ref{prop:solution_to_Bellman_eqn} that, under Assumption \ref{assump:cond_for_DPP}, the CAA Bellman equation \eqref{eqn:def_action_aware_DR_bellman_eqn} has a unique bounded solution $u^*$.
-Moreover, in the full discussion of the DRSC framework in Appendix \ref{a_sec:DRSC_formulation}, we will rigorously establish the dynamic programming principles under which the DRSC value in \eqref{eqn:simp:DRSC_value_func} is equal to $u^*$.
+where $\cT$ denotes the CAA robust Bellman operator. \end{definition} We will show in Theorem \ref{thm:main_body_dpp} that, under appropriate regularity conditions, the CAA Bellman equation \eqref{eqn:def_caa_DR_bellman_eqn_action_int} has a unique bounded solution $u^*$.
+Moreover, the optimal robust control value in \eqref{eqn:simp:DRSC_value_func} is equal to $u^*$.

-\subsection{Current-Action-Unaware Adversary}
+Note that, in the CAA equation \eqref{eqn:def_action_aware_DR_bellman_eqn}, the infimum operator—representing the adversary’s decision—appears inside the action integral.
+This reflects an adversary that chooses its decision after observing the current realized action, hence action-awareness.

+\subsubsection{Current-Action-Unaware Adversary:}